surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 1.10.3 - May 9, 2023 =
+* Improvement: Remove US Commonwealth countries from country selector to avoid confusion since they already exist as states.
+* Fix: Issue with updating prices not immediately changing on existing carts.
+* Fix: Issue with Paypal checkout not succeeding if status of charge is "processing".
+* Fix: Checkout line items not being passed with scOrderPaid event.

 = 1.10.2 - May 4, 2023 =
 * Fix: Pricing line breaking awkwardness in checkout for larger numbers.